 When you do networking, you build bridges that can lead you to the dream job.
 Your resume doesn’t speak.
 Yes, it can impress your potential employer, but you have a few chances if you don’t manage to impress them during the interview.

 Relying on your resume updating means that you don’t give yourself any chances to reveal yourself.
 Better use this time to learn how to dress for an interview and how to make a positive first impression.

 Evidence # 3.
 You Are Lazy

-Yes, a well-written resume is good but relying on it and spending too much time for updating and improving it is wrong.
-A resume is an additional tool of every professional job seeker but not an ultimate weapon or key to success.
+Yes, a well-written resume is good but relying on it and spending too much time updating and improving it is wrong.
+A free resume review is an additional tool for every professional job seeker but not an ultimate weapon or key to success.